HL7/US-Core/input/intro-notes/StructureDefinition-us-core-servicerequest-intro.md

 **Profile specific implementation guidance:**

-- See [SDOH Guidance] for more information when exchanging Social Determinants of Health (SDOH) Service Requests.
+- See the [SDOH] guidance page for more information when exchanging Social Determinants of Health (SDOH) Service Requests.
 - The `ServiceRequest.category` binding must support at a minimum the [US Core ServiceRequest Category Codes].  <span class="bg-success" markdown="1">However, this valueset can be treated as [extensible] and other category codes can be used instead.</span><!-- new-content -->
 - <span class="bg-success" markdown="1">The `ServiceRequest.code` valueset is broad to accommodate a wide variety of use cases and should be constrained to a subset for a particular use case or domain. (for example, LOINC for laboratory orders.)</span><!-- new-content -->